danigiri/meteorit/README.md

-meteorit
+Meteorit
 ========

-A high-performance event collector
+A high-performance HTTP event collector.
+More info at: